joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/14/nyregion/adams-pearson-casino.html?searchResultPosition=2

 **Church Fire in Egypt Kills Dozens**\
-`The blaze, one of Egypt’s deadliest in recent years, killed at least 41 people at Abu Sefein Church in greater Cairo.
-Officials believed it was caused by an electrical fault on the building’s second floor.`\
+`The blaze, one of Egypt’s deadliest in recent years, killed at least 41 people at Abu Sefein Church in greater Cairo.`\
 https://nytimes.com/video/world/100000008488165/egypt-fire-church.html?searchResultPosition=3

 **I Was Skeptical of Baby Gear.
 Then I Became a Dad.**\